deckhouse/deckhouse/docs/documentation/pages/DECKHOUSE-FAQ.md

 * If you want to disable automatic updates for an already installed Deckhouse (including patch release updates), then delete the [releaseChannel](modules/002-deckhouse/configuration.html#parameters-releasechannel) parameter from the `deckhouse` module configuration.

 ### Using a proxy server

+{% alert level="warning" %}
+This feature is available in Enterprise Edition only.
+{% endalert %}

 {% offtopic title="Example of steps for configuring a Squid-based proxy server..." %}
 * Prepare the VM for setting up the proxy.
 The machine must be accessible to the nodes that will use it as a proxy and be connected to the Internet.